-It takes all kinds of people, from all walks of life, to work in law enforcement.
-Even some celebrities hear the calling to walk the thin blue line, and there have been plenty of famous people who were police officers, also.
-Whether they got their start walking a beat or made it a point to give back after they made it big, here are some celebrities who are also cops.
+People from all walks of life work in law enforcement.
+Even some celebrities hear the calling to walk the thin blue line, and there have been plenty of famous people who were or are police officers.
+Some got their start walking a beat, but other celebrity cops made it a point to give back after they made it big.

 Among the hundreds of amazing facts about Chuck Norris, legend has it that this martial arts superstar also served as a reserve police officer or deputy in Texas.
-The mayor of the town he was said to have served in—Terrell, Tx - claims there's no record of Norris' service (perhaps due to his Ninja skills).
-Whether or not he's ever been a civilian police officer, it is a fact that Norris served as a military police officer before breaking it big as an actor.
+The mayor of the town he was said to have served in—Terrell—claims there's no record of Norris' service...perhaps due to his Ninja skills.

-You would most likely recognize Farina from any one of his 74 acting credits, including appearances in Saving Private Ryan, Get Shorty, Out of Sight and Midnight Run.
-You probably saw him on episodes of Law and Order and perhaps even Miami Vice.
-What you may not know is that before he hit the big screen, he was hitting the streets of Chicago as a police officer and detective for 18 years.
+What you might not know is that before he hit the big screen, Farina was hitting the streets of Chicago as a police officer and a detective for 18 years.

 Kam Fong Chun

-For all of you aspiring actors and actresses, you might want to consider getting your start working in law enforcement' or perhaps another criminal justice career.
+There seems to be a bit of a trend here.
+All you aspiring actors and actresses might want to consider getting your start in law enforcement or perhaps another criminal justice career.
 You'll gain valuable experience and insights that will serve you well in any job.